-Hypothermia also is more likely to occur to people of older age or when you’re exhausted.
+Hypothermia also is more likely to occur in people of older age or when you’re exhausted.

 Guidelines on how to avoid hypothermia:

-Patellofemoral pain syndrome is not exactly a condition, but rather a collection of symptoms associated with a number of potential conditions in the knee area.
-It is reported that up to 25-30% of all injuries observed in sports medicine are related to the knees, and that it “accounts for 33% and 18% of all knee injuries in female and male athletes, respectively.”
+Patellofemoral pain syndrome is not exactly a condition, but rather a collection of symptoms associated with several potential conditions in the knee area.
+It is reported that up to 25-30% of all injuries observed in sports medicine are related to the knees and that it accounts for 33% and 18% of all knee injuries in female and male athletes, respectively.

 As the name suggests, runner’s knee is most common among frequent runners.
-However, patellofemoral pain syndrome can develop from a number of activities that put stress on the knees (such as soccer, long-distance walking/hiking, skiing, cycling or playing tennis.)
+However, patellofemoral pain syndrome can develop from several activities that put stress on the knees (such as soccer, long-distance walking/hiking, skiing, cycling, or playing tennis.)

 In the most simple of terms, the syndrome occurs when your kneecap does not run smoothly up and down the trochlea—its dedicated “track.”

-According to a Harvard Health Blog article by Kay Cahill Allison, runner’s knee manifests as a chronic, dull pain, activated by a certain motion.
+According to a Harvard Health Blog article, runner’s knee manifests as chronic, dull pain, activated by a certain motion.

-Due to the number and the varying nature of the runner’s knee pain, the treatment can be very different in terms of approach and intensity.
-For everyday prevention, an acronym RICE reminds a set of techniques that can and be practiced by anyone feeling pain around or behind their kneecaps:
+Due to the varying nature of the runner’s knee pain, the treatment can be very different in terms of approach and intensity.
+For everyday prevention, the acronym RICE represents a set of techniques that can be practiced by anyone feeling pain around their kneecaps:

-- Ice: To reduce pain and swelling, apply an ice pack or a pack of frozen peas to the knee for up to 30 minutes at a time and avoid any heat to the knee.
+- Ice: Apply an ice pack or a pack of frozen peas to the knee for up to 30 minutes at a time to minimize discomfort and swelling, and avoid applying heat to the knee.

-- Compression: Wrap your knee with an elastic bandage or sleeve to restrict swelling but not too tightly as to cause swelling below the knee.
+- Compression: Wrap an elastic bandage or sleeve over your knee to reduce swelling, but not so tightly that it causes swelling below the knee.

-- Elevation: Place a pillow under your knee when sitting or lying down to prevent further swelling.
-When there is significant swelling, keep the foot elevated above the knee and the knee above the level of the heart.
+- Elevation: When sitting or lying down, place a cushion beneath your knee to avoid additional swelling.
+Keep the foot raised above the knee and the knee lifted above the level of the heart.

-Can Surgery Be an Effective Treatment to the Runner’s Knee?
+Can Surgery Be an Effective Treatment for Runner’s Knee?

 In short, no. It is the last alternative you should be considering, and even then, there’s inadequate evidence that it could produce a significant, lasting change and pain relief.